 Such improvement is important to the extent it predicts performance in a real-world crash.
 To gauge how well the test does that, the Institute looked at federal data on side crashes from 2000 to 2009.
 Only crashes involving Institute-rated vehicles with standard side airbags to protect both the head and torso were included in the analysis.

 By limiting the study to vehicles with side airbags, the researchers were able to bring other factors such as structure into sharper focus.
-Previous research has shown the importance of side airbags (see "Surviving side crashes," Oct.
+Previous research has shown the importance of side airbags (see "Surviving side crashes: Side airbags are reducing driver deaths," Oct.
 7, 2006), and no vehicle without head-protecting side airbags has ever earned a good rating from the Institute.

 Researchers first compared outcomes of left-side crashes according to the Institute's side ratings.
 They found that drivers of vehicles rated good survived such crashes much more often than drivers of vehicles rated poor.
 Vehicles rated marginal — one step above poor — at first appeared to do a slightly better job of protecting people in real-world crashes than vehicles rated acceptable.